kcl-lang/kcl-lang.io/versioned_docs/version-0.8/user_docs/guides/package-management/4-how-to/9-kpm_oci.md

 ### `kcl run` to compile a KCL package

-KCL can directly compile a kcl package through the url of OCI.
+KCL package management tool can directly compile a kcl package through the url of OCI.

 ```shell
 kcl run <oci_url>